nrfconnect/sdk-nrf/applications/asset_tracker_v2/doc/location_module.rst

 Location control
 ================

-The module uses the :ref:`lib_location` library to communicate with the nRF9160 modem and control its GNSS and LTE neighbor cell measurement functionalities as well as with the nRF7002 Wi-Fi positioning functionality.
+The module uses the :ref:`lib_location` library to communicate with the nRF91 Series modem and control its GNSS and LTE neighbor cell measurement functionalities as well as with the nRF7002 Wi-Fi positioning functionality.
 A location request starts when the module receives an ``APP_EVT_DATA_GET`` event and the ``APP_DATA_LOCATION`` type is listed in the event's ``data_list`` member containing the data types that shall be sampled.